German Shepherd Now

 Chicken by-product meal means rendered organs, necks, and feet.
 Not the chicken breast you picture when a label says “chicken.”
 Royal Canin’s argument is that by-products deliver consistent amino acid and mineral profiles that muscle meat alone doesn’t provide.
 That’s nutritionally accurate.
 Organs are nutrient-dense.
 But it’s also a cheaper protein source than whole chicken, and transparency about exactly which parts end up in any given batch is limited.

-Corn and wheat gluten show up prominently.
+Grains and wheat gluten show up prominently.
 They function as protein boosters and energy sources.
 Critics call them cheap fillers.
 Royal Canin points to research showing they’re highly digestible when processed correctly.
-Here’s what’s worth knowing: true grain allergies in dogs are uncommon.
-According to veterinary dermatology research, the most common food allergens in dogs are beef, dairy, and chicken.
-Not grains.
+True grain allergies in dogs are uncommon.
+According to veterinary dermatology research, the most common food allergens in dogs are beef, dairy, and chicken, not grains.
 But if your dog has a known corn or wheat sensitivity, this formula is obviously wrong for them.
+Our allergy food guide covers grain-free and limited-ingredient alternatives.

 The protein sits at 22% minimum.
 That’s adequate by AAFCO standards but low compared to competitors.
 Formulas from brands like Orijen and Taste of the Wild hit 25 to 38%.
 For a healthy adult Shepherd at a normal activity level, 22% works.
 For a working dog or one that needs to build muscle, you’d probably want more.

 Fat is 17% minimum, with 321 kcal per cup.
 Sensible for portion control in the 60- to 90-pound range.
 EPA and DHA levels are on the low side.
-If your dog has a dull coat or dry skin, a fish oil supplement would do more than relying on this formula alone.
+If your dog has a dull coat or dry skin, a skin-supportive food or vet-recommended omega-3 supplement would do more than relying on this formula alone.

-This is the part where I think the online discourse gets a little unhinged.
+This is the part where I think the online discourse gets detached from reality.

 By-product meal isn’t poison.
 It’s not premium either.
 It sits in a gray area that reasonable people disagree about.
 Some owners want whole deboned chicken as the first ingredient, full stop.
 Others care more about digestive results and couldn’t care less about the ingredient list aesthetics.

 What’s worth considering is the company behind the formula.
-Royal Canin employs board-certified veterinary nutritionists and conducts feeding trials.
+Royal Canin employs board-certified veterinary nutritionists, owns its own manufacturing facilities, and conducts feeding trials.
 That puts them in a small group of manufacturers who meet the criteria the World Small Animal Veterinary Association recommends for evaluating pet food companies.

 That doesn’t automatically make the food great.
 But it means the formulation isn’t guesswork.
 Tufts Petfoodology, run by board-certified veterinary nutritionists, has written extensively about why ingredient lists alone are a poor way to judge food quality.
 The nutrient profile and the science behind the formulation matter more than whether “chicken” or “chicken by-product meal” appears first.